murillo-group/sarkas/docs/theory/PPPM.rst

     \rho(\mathbf r) = \sum_{i}^N  \left \{ \left ( q_i\delta( \mathbf r - \mathbf r_i) - \frac{q_i\alpha^{3/2}}{\pi} e^{-\alpha^2 \left( \mathbf r - \mathbf r_i \right )^2 } \right ) + \frac{q_i\alpha^{3/2}}{\pi} e^{-\alpha^2 \left( \mathbf r- \mathbf r_i \right )^2 } \right \},

 where the first term is the charge density due to the real particles and the last two terms are a negative and positive screening cloud.
-The first two term are in parenthesis to emphasizes the splitting into
+The first two terms are in parenthesis to emphasizes the splitting into

 .. math::